MaestroError/eloquent-regex/README.md

 - Implement recursive pattern creation (Using "RI-321" string to create pattern matching this string)
 - Consider to add Postal Code Pattern
 - Make options controllable from config or provider (?)
-- Make pattern controllable from config or provider (?)
+- Make patterns controllable from config or provider (?)
 - I should be able to make new pattern using BuilderPattern
 - I should be able to make add custom pattern to the existing one using BuilderPattern